redpesk-samples/helloworld-binding/docs/2-Build-and-Installation.md

-# Build and Installation
+# Build and installation

 ## Prerequisites

-The recommended development setup is to build and install the redpesk framework locally from sources.
-This avoids relying on a prepackaged SDK and allows the framework to be used on different Linux distributions.
-Follow [Build framework on your computer](https://docs.redpesk.bzh/docs/en/master/redpesk-os/host-build/README.html) to prepare the AFB development environment.

-### Build in the SDK container

-As an alternative to installing the development environment directly on the host, the redpesk SDK container provides an isolated environment for building the sample.
-See the [SDK container overview](https://docs.redpesk.bzh/docs/en/master/redpesk-os/sdk-container/docs/0-overview.html) for an introduction.

-Follow [SDK container setup](https://docs.redpesk.bzh/docs/en/master/redpesk-os/sdk-container/docs/1-setup.html) to prepare the container.
-Once the environment is started, the source-build commands documented below can be run from inside the container.
+Two development setups can be used with this sample:

+- the redpesk SDK container, which provides an isolated OCI-based development environment;
+- a redpesk framework built and installed locally from sources.

+For the container-based setup, see the [SDK container overview](https://docs.redpesk.bzh/docs/en/master/redpesk-os/sdk-container/docs/0-overview.html) and follow the [SDK container setup](https://docs.redpesk.bzh/docs/en/master/redpesk-os/sdk-container/docs/1-setup.html).

+For a host installation, follow [Build framework on your computer](https://docs.redpesk.bzh/docs/en/master/redpesk-os/host-build/README.html) to build and install the AFB runtime and development environment from sources.

 For binder usage, see [Getting the binder](https://docs.redpesk.bzh/docs/en/master/redpesk-os/afb-binder/afb-getting.html).